Start 'Em, Sit 'Em Week 3: Kickers

 Sit of the Week - Chris Boswell vs. San Francisco 49ers

-Boswell is coming off a nine-point effort against the Seahawks, but I don't see him as a reliable fantasy option (with or without Ben Roethlisberger).
+Boswell is coming off a nine-point effort against the Seahawks, but I don't see him as a reliable fantasy option.
 In fact, I'd kick him to the waiver wire in an upcoming matchup in San Francisco.
-Thus far, the Niners have allowed just five points per game to kickers.
+Thus far, the Niners have allowed five fantasy points per game to kickers.

 Matt Bryant vs. Indianapolis Colts

-Bryant has scored eight combined fantasy points in his first two games, and he hasn't looked all that great on the gridiron.
-I'd keep him on the bench in a road matchup against the Colts, who have surrendered just one field goal and an average of five fantasy points per game to opposing booters in 2019.
+Bryant has scored eight combined fantasy points in his first two games, and he hasn't looked all that great doing it.
+I'd keep him benched in a road matchup against the Colts, who have surrendered just one field goal and an average of five fantasy points to kickers.

 Ka'imi Fairbairn vs. Los Angeles Chargers

 Fairbairn has had a slow start to the 2019 season, scoring just 11 combined fantasy points over his first two games.
-That trend looks likely to continue in Week 3, as the Texans face a Chargers defense that's surrendered just one field-goal conversion and allowed 2.5 fantasy points a game to kickers.
+That trend looks likely to continue in Week 3, as the Texans face a Chargers defense that's surrendered just one field-goal conversion this season.

 Eddy Pineiro vs. Washington Redskins

 Piniero was the hero of the week for the Bears, as he nailed a game-winning field goal and scored 15 fantasy points against the Broncos.
-I wouldn't chase the points, though, as the Redskins have surrendered just two field goal conversions and an average of 6.5 fantasy points to opposing kickers.
+I wouldn't chase the points, though, as the Redskins have surrendered just two field-goal conversions to opposing kickers this season.

 Sit 'Em: Dan Bailey vs. Oakland Raiders, Matt Gay vs. New York Giants